 Homes for sale in Purcellville might resemble many of those in cities closer to the District, but you'll be free of the constant traffic the larger areas see.
 When looking at Purcellville real estate, you'll notice a variety of different options.
-If you head close to the Berlin Turnpike, for instance, there are several townhouses from which to choose.
+For instance, if you head close to the Berlin Turnpike, there are several townhouses from which to choose.

-The majority of dwellings in town, though, are single-family homes.
+The majority of dwellings in town are single-family homes, though.
 Historic architecture abounds in the town's many older homes.
-If maintaining an entire home isn't your idea of fun, though, head on over to Dominion Terrace and you'll find apartment buildings that are all still within walking distance of the town center.
+If maintaining an entire home isn't your idea of fun, then head on over to Dominion Terrace and you'll find apartment buildings that are all still within walking distance of the town center.